trimstray/nginx-admins-handbook/doc/RULES.md

   > It is an important general principle that programs have the minimal amount of privileges necessary to do its job.
 That way, if the program is broken, its damage is limited.
 The most extreme example is to simply not write a secure program at all - if this can be done, it usually should be.

   > There is no real difference in security just by changing the process owner name.
-On the other hand in security, the principle of least privilege states that an entity should be given no more permission than necessary to accomplish its goals within a given system.
+On the other hand, in security, the principle of least privilege states that an entity should be given no more permission than necessary to accomplish its goals within a given system.
 This way only master process runs as root.

   > NGINX meets these requirements and it is the default behaviour, but remember to check it.